mmp2/megaman/README.md

 If you use our software please cite the following JMLR paper:

-McQueen, Meila, VanderPlas & Zhang, "Megaman: Scalable Manifold Learning in Python", Journal of Machine Learning Research, Vol 17 no. 14, 2016. http://jmlr.org/papers/v17/16-109.html
+McQueen, Meila, VanderPlas, & Zhang, "Megaman: Scalable Manifold Learning in Python", Journal of Machine Learning Research, Vol 17 no. 14, 2016. http://jmlr.org/papers/v17/16-109.html